CarlosShi15/carlosshi15.github.io/_Research/neural-network-based-pde-solver.md

   - Burger's equation
   - Steady-state Navier-Stokes equation
 - Proposed a hybrid-Transnet model integrating MLP and Transnet, evaluated its performance through numerical experiments, and designed an iterative Transnet approach for nonlinear PDEs.
+- Utilized multilayer perceptron (MLP) neural network to study the staircase phenomenon and $\epsilon$-rank, and analyzed neuron linear independence and initialization effects during experiment training.
-- Currently exploring the **Least-Squares ReLU Neural Network (LSNN)** method (ongoing) and Structured First-Layer Initialization Pre-Training Techniques to Accelerate Training Process Based on $\epsilon$-Rank.
+- Currently exploring the Structured First-Layer Initialization Pre-Training Techniques to Accelerate Training Process Based on $\epsilon$-Rank.(on-going)